 The power behind the Word of God is the baptism of the Holy Spirit.
 It’s the same power that raised Christ from the dead.
 The Holy Spirit is as much God as the Father and Son are God (1 John 5:7).
 Without the Holy Spirit, one is limited and has problems walking on the water during life’s storms, finding the peace that passes all understanding, or fighting the good fight of faith.

 Years ago a particular pastor had all the big names preach in his church.
 I asked him over lunch why he had so many different speakers.
 His response surprised me.
 He said the show must go on and if he didn’t keep it going the crowds would go somewhere else.
 He was even having guest speakers that some thought was including a lot of New Age mysticism in their messages.
 To him, it didn’t matter because they could draw a crowd and raise big offerings.
 Pleasing people or pleasing God is the choice every Christian will face.
 This can be a defining test for some.
 King Saul failed miserably and lost the kingdom because he was more concerned about his image than God’s image.
 David didn’t fail and, like you, was a man after God’s own heart.

 I’M NOT ASHAMED

-I’m thankful for all my Holy Ghost filled Champion Partners (like you) that Christ has brought in my life.
+I’m thankful for all my Holy Spirit filled Champion Partners (like you) that Christ has brought in my life.
 I’m not going to compromise the ministry of the Holy Spirit so I can be on a television talk show or get invited to speak in a large meeting.
 I would rather hang out with you and God.
-If someone wants me then they have to take the Holy Ghost too.
-Jesus said, “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).
+If someone wants me then they have to take the Holy Spirit too.
+Jesus said, “But ye shall receive power, after that the Holy Spirit is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).